aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.N10.md

 levels of concurrency.

 ## 1. create, stat, and remove at least 1,048,576 files in a single directory

    a) a single MPI process (perform a separate test for CPU and for GPU)
-    b) the optimal number of MPI processes on a single compute node (perform a separate test for CPU and for GPU)
+   b) the optimal number of MPI processes on a single CPU compute node
+   c) the optimal number of MPI processes on a single GPU compute node
-    c) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
+   d) the minimal number of MPI processes on multiple compute nodes that achieves the peak results for the proposed system
-    d) the maximum possible MPI-level concurrency on the proposed system.
+   e) the maximum possible MPI-level concurrency on the proposed system.
 This could mean:
-        * using one MPI process per CPU/GPU core across the entire system
+   * using one MPI process per CPU core across the entire system
    * using the maximum number of MPI processes possible if one MPI process per core will not be possible on the proposed architecture
+   * using more than 1,048,576 files if the system is capable of launching more than 1,048,576 MPI processes

-        * create, stat, and remove at least 1,048,576 files in separate directories (one directory per MPI process)
+## 2. create, stat, and remove at least 1,048,576 files in separate directories, assigning one directory per MPI process.

 Tests must be run at the following levels of concurrency: